 Monitoring is an important part of an effective WordPress user management strategy.
 You can stay on top of all user activity and changes made to your WordPress website.
 The best way to accomplish this is by installing WP Activity Log.

 Trusted by major brands such as Amazon and Intel, this plugin provides webmasters with a whole host of features.
 For example, it:

 - Records information surrounding user logins, including IP address, time, and which account was used to gain access

 - Creates a transparent activity log of all new content, users, and website settings changes

 - It keeps an activity log of changes done on popular WordPress plugins such as WooCommerce, Yoast SEO, and WPForms

 - Alerts webmasters of critical changes via email or SMS messages, such as changes in users’ passwords and roles

-With the ability to track employees’ work, you can ensure they are carrying out tasks that they are supposed to and not enacting any website changes that put it at risk.
+With the ability to track employees’ work, you can ensure they only carry out the tasks they are supposed to and not enact any website changes that put it at risk.

 Improve your WordPress user management

 WordPress is undoubtedly the premier content management system for webmasters.
 However, you need to take steps to shore up your defenses in order to protect the integrity of your website and business.